FY24 Appropriations Requests

 - The website will not let you submit a request form after the 10 p.m. deadline.

-The Appropriations Committee also announced the following requirements for congressionally directed spending items:
+The Senate Appropriations Committee also announced the following requirements for congressionally directed spending items:

 Existing Requirements: In reviewing member requests for congressionally directed spending items, the Senate Appropriations Committee will implement Rule XLIV of the Standing Rules of the Senate.
 Rule XLIV, requires rigorous procedures for accountability and transparency, such as: